 You can enrol your baby in Medicare once they arrive, but there are some things to think about before then.

-You should think about registering for the Medicare Safety Net.
-This gives a higher Medicare benefit for out of hospital costs.
+If you have a partner, you should think about registering as a Medicare Safety Net family.
 If you’re registered as a family or a couple, we combine your medical costs.
-This means you’re more likely to reach the threshold sooner.
+This means you’re more likely to reach the Medicare Safety Net threshold sooner.

-To register for the Medicare Safety Net either:
+To register as a Medicare Safety Net family either:

 - download a Medicare Safety Net couples and families registration and amendment form